 Choose OK to save the options and trigger the script to register your certificate in the background:

 Click Run Now then OK to save the settings and if all goes well the MDaemon interface should restart shortly afterwards and a new Let’s Encrypt certificate should have been installed.

 You can test if this certificate is bounded correctly by pointing a web browser to the Webmail service and view the certificate properties.

 Make sure the new Let’s Encrypt certificate is selected for the services you’d like to be using it (the process above should have already done this).

 You can check this under Security -> Security Settings -> SSL &TLS -> MDaemon and Security -> Security Settings -> SSL &TLS -> MDaemon -> Webmail.

 If you have any old self-signed certificates here, this is a good time to remove them to avoid confusion.

 Last but not least, redirect the standard HTTP Web traffic on port 80 to the HTTPS port 443.

 This will still allow the Let’s Encrypt renewal process to work.
-Let’s Encrypt will still connect on port 80 but it will work via a redirect (it’s not good practice to leave port 80 open publicly).
+Let’s Encrypt will still connect on port 80 but it will work via a redirect (it’s not good practise to allow unencrypted connections and this would resolve that situation).